 Initialize Dapr in your local environment

-- Running a Redis container instance to be used as a local state store and message broker
+- Running a Redis container instance to be used as a local state store and message broker.

-- Running a Zipkin container instance for observability
+- Running a Zipkin container instance for observability.

-- Creating a default components folder with component definitions for the above
+- Creating a default components folder with component definitions for the above.

-- Running a Dapr placement service container instance for local actor support
+- Running a Dapr placement service container instance for local actor support.

 The recommended development environment requires Docker.
-It is possible to initialize Dapr without a dependency on Docker (see this guidance) but next steps in this guide assume the recommended development environment.
+While you can initialize Dapr without a dependency on Docker), the next steps in this guide assume the recommended Docker development environment.

 Step 1: Open an elevated terminal

-/usr/local/bin (default install path), you will need to use
+You will need to use

 Step 2: Run the init CLI command